tjheslin1/sunday-arcana-recruitment/doc.md

 The next time the follower is involved in an adventure that results in rolling on one of the _Follower adventure outcome_ tables in [Appendix A](#p3), you can reroll; you must keep the new role.

 ## Cleric

+### Unbreakable devotion

+_Prerequisite: at least one recruited follower_
+<div style='margin-top:0px'></div>

+Leading by example, your devotion to your diety is emulated by your followers.

+Whilst out in the world your followers are more likely to recruit others to join them.

+### Channel Divinity: Unbreakable devotion

+_Prerequisite: at least one recruited follower_
+<div style='margin-top:0px'></div>

+You can use your Channel Divinity to reassert the benefits of devotion to your diety.

+As an action, you present your holy symbol, and your followers that can see or hear you within 30 feet are bolstered within a divine confidence.
+With this your followers will not leave their party out of fear, a possible result when rolling on the _Adventure failure_ table in [Appendix A](#p3), during their next adventure.

 ## Druid